NVriezen/ZelEngineDocs/docs/_sources/getting_started/installation.rst.txt

 What's Next?
 ------------
-Now that you have everything setup, you can create your game.
+Now that you have everything setup, you can start creating your game.
-You may check out the :ref:`Examples<examples>` section to help you get underway.
+You may check out the :ref:`Quick Start<quickstart>` section to help you get up to speed.
+There is also a :ref:`Migration Guide<migrationguide>` to help you migrate from a different engine to the Zel Game Engine.

-Otherwise check out the :ref:`API Reference<api>`.
+If you prefer to dive straight in, there are some :ref:`Examples<examples>` available and you can dig through the :ref:`API Reference<api>`